xsharonhe/oilandgas-interactive/README.md

-# oilandgas-interactive
+# cvt-showcasing-webpage
-HTML interactive webpage for "effect of oil and gas" visualizations for the interactive visualizations' large HTML files.
-GitHub repo (Jupyter notebooks etc.) for this project can be found here: https://github.com/xsharonhe/data-visualizations/tree/master/project-intl-flight-tracking/effects%20of%20oil%20and%20gas
+One stop for all of my visualizations made during my time at cvt.
+GitHub repo (Jupyter notebooks, data sources etc.) for my work (e.g. data cleaning, eda) can be found here: https://github.com/xsharonhe/cvt-scripts